nbasilico/debian-mips/guides/quick-start.md

 # Linux MIPS assembly quick-start
 After [installing](install.md), you are probably wondering where to start to compile and run an assembly program.
 Since you've installed an entire Linux distribution, you can potentially do whatever you like with it, including using an assembler and a linker of your choice.
 However, we'll use `as` and `ld`.
 Here are the steps to assemble, link and run an assembly program.

+We developed a few examples of programs and procedures which you can find [here](https://github.com/sgorblex-unimi/Linux-MIPS-utils).

 ## Table of contents